 The injection must be given by a healthcare provider.
 Depending on where you live, you can have the injection done at your local doctors or family planning clinic.

-You do need to have the injection once every two months or every three months, depending on the type of injection you have.
+You do need to have the injection once every two or three months, depending on the type of injection you have.
 The amount of hormone which is injected to prevent unintended pregnancy will only last around 8-12 weeks depending on the type, so if you miss an injection you will not be protected against pregnancy.

 If you are sexually active and do not currently wish to have children, you can continue having the injections to protect against pregnancy, providing you find the method suits you and you have regular check-ups with your doctor or healthcare provider.

-No. There may be a delay in regaining fertility after stopping injections, but in time the woman will be able to become pregnant as before, although fertility decreases as women get older.
+No. There may be a delay in regaining fertility after stopping monthly injections, but in time the woman will be able to become pregnant as before, although fertility decreases as women get older.
 The bleeding pattern a woman had before she used injectable contraceptives generally returns a few months after the last injection.
 Some women may have to wait a few months before their usual bleeding pattern returns.

 Periods and fertility may take up to a year to return after stopping injections, depending on the type of injectable, and this may vary from woman to woman.

 Some women do experience weight gain, if this happens to you, speak with your healthcare provider, it may be that an alternative form of hormonal contraception is better suited to you.

 Some women think that the next injection should only be given when the next bleeding begins.
 Bleeding episodes should not guide the injection schedule.
 However, a woman should receive the injection every 8 weeks or every 12 weeks depending on the type.
 The timing of injections should not be based on her monthly bleeding.